ericbets/danby/README.md

 Example
 -------
-Let's say you want to serve the files in the website directory with the grpc Greeter project.
+Let's say you want to serve some static files in your website directory with the canonical grpc Greeter interface.
 Add this into the head tag of the html file: